Sherbrooke Hussars

-The Sherbrooke Hussars is a Primary Reserve armoured regiment of the Canadian Forces and perpetuates the Sherbrooke Fusilier Regiment of the Second World War.
+The Sherbrooke Hussars is a Primary Reserve armoured regiment of the Royal Canadian Armoured Corps.

-Lineage
+The regiment was formed in 1965 by amalgamation of the 7th/11th Hussars with the Sherbrooke Regiment (RCAC).

+It perpetuates the Sherbrooke Fusilier Regiment of the Second World War.

+History

 The Sherbrooke Regiment

-The Sherbrooke Regiment was initially formed on 21 September 1866 in Melbourne, Quebec as the Sherbrooke Battalion of Infantry, becoming the 53rd (Sherbrooke) Battalion in 1867.
+The Sherbrooke Regiment was initially formed on 21 September 1866 in Melbourne, Quebec, as the Sherbrooke Battalion of Infantry, becoming the 53rd (Sherbrooke) Battalion in 1867.
 The regiment perpetuates the Frontier Light Infantry as well as the 1st and 4th battalions of the Eastern Township District (1812–1815) from the War of 1812.
-As a result, the regiment carries the Theatre Battle Honour, Defence of Canada 1812–15, in recognition of the service rendered by the Frontier Light Infantry at the Battle of Lacolle Mills (1814).
+As a result, the regiment carries the battle honour "Defence of Canada – 1812–1815", in recognition of the service rendered by the Frontier Light Infantry at the Battle of Lacolle Mills (1814).